-Relief from Sex Offender Registration
+Relief From Sex Offender Registration

 The new tiered registration system for sex offenders came into effect in 2021.
 This summary is focused on the basic operation of the law which allows those required to register under Penal Code section 290 to apply for removal.
 If you have any questions about tiered sex offender registration, please contact the Law Office of David Reagan.